 Northland collaborates with and empowers students who have qualifying disabilities under the Americans with Disabilities Act by working together proactively to determine reasonable and appropriate accommodation measures.
 Northland is committed to providing an equal opportunity to fully participate in its courses, programs, and activities.
-Students who have a disability and need accommodations in order to attain equal access must register with the Office of Accessibility Resources.
+Students who have a disability and need accommodations in order to attain equal access must register with the Accommodations Office.

 Requesting Reasonable Accommodations